emurdnt/take-home-assignment-react/README.md

 -   There is a measurement provided for the logo on the Login which is 143 x 24px.
 The resulting image looked wonky so I decided to just leave it.

 ![logo](https://github.com/emurdnt/take-home-assignment-react/blob/master/app/src/assets/ss-login-logo.png)

+-   When a user enters a correct password but an incorrect email or vice versa, the backend never throws an error.
+I do have a catch for errors however since no error is thrown it is stuck in loading limbo.